mozilla/experimenter/app/experimenter/nimbus-ui/README.md

 The values for this configuration are defined in the [`APP_CONFIG`](../base/context_processors.py) custom context processor.

-Accessing these configuration values in the React app is simple: just import the `config` object and access its properties.
+Accessing these configuration values in the React app is simple: just import the default `./lib/config` object and access its properties.
 Example:

 ```ts
 import config from "./lib/config";
 console.log(config.sentry_dsn);
 ```

-#### GraphQL configuration

-TODO: someone who knows more about this than me should fill this out.

 ## Overriding Webpack defaults